 Advancing CBO/Health Care Partnerships to Address Social Determinants of Health

-Through support from Kaiser Permanente Community Health, CHCS and Nonprofit Finance Fund are building upon the knowledge generated under the national RFI made possible by the Robert Wood Johnson Foundation and further delineating strategies for supporting CBO-HCO partnerships, with a specific focus on addressing social factors that influence health outcomes.
-A variety of resources will be shared nationally, including case studies, tools to facilitate partnerships to address social determinants of health, and a national webinar.
+Through support from Kaiser Permanente Community Health, CHCS and Nonprofit Finance Fund sought to build upon the knowledge generated under the national RFI made possible by the Robert Wood Johnson Foundation and further delineate strategies for supporting CBO-HCO partnerships, with a specific focus on addressing social factors that influence health outcomes.
+Resulting resources include a set of case studies, an executive summary of findings, tools to facilitate partnerships to address social determinants of health, and a national webinar.

 Supporting Massachusetts CBO-Provider Partnership Opportunities

 As MassHealth launches its accountable care organization (ACO) program, a key driver of program success will be the ACOs’ ability to address social determinants of health, particularly among high-need, high-cost patients.
 Rather than deliver such services directly, most ACOs will likely to partner with CBOs to incorporate relevant social supportive services into new care delivery models.

 To help Massachusetts’ providers, CBOs, payers, and others explore the types of activities and approaches that could best support viable partnerships and drive improved outcomes, CHCS worked with the Blue Cross Blue Shield of Massachusetts Foundation to hold a public stakeholder convening in Boston in June 2017.
 A brief was also developed, outlining actionable takeaways and operational activities to help Massachusetts providers and CBOs establish effective partnerships.